Repo-Dev-Solutions/hollaex-apidoc/source/index.html.md

 Event | Description
 --------- | -----------
 orderbook | Notification with orderbook symbol and data update.
 To subscribe to a specific pair, you can pass the pair after a colon.
-Ex: `orderbook:xht-usdt`. trades | Notification with trade data.
+Ex: `orderbook:patx-eth`. trades | Notification with trade data.
 To subscribe to a specific pair, you can pass the pair after a colon.
-Ex: `trades:xht-usdt`.
+Ex: `trades:patx-eth`.

 ## Public Updates